kubernetes/enhancements/keps/sig-storage/0034-20190124-local-persistent-volumes.md

 directories, and will create a new PV for each path in the directory that is not in the PV cache.
 It sets the "pv.kubernetes.io/provisioned-by" annotation so that it can distinguish which PVs it created.

-For phase 1, the allowed discovery file types are directories and mount points.
+The allowed discovery file types are directories and mount points.
 The PV capacity will be the capacity of the underlying filesystem.
 Therefore, PVs that are backed by shared directories will report its capacity as the entire filesystem, potentially causing overcommittment.
 Separate partitions are recommended for capacity isolation.